4 Best Exercises For Running Back Training

 Think about a running back hitting a huge stiff arm.
 The athlete having the ball in one hand and has an opponent coming into them, hitting the stiff arm is a unilateral position.
 It is one arm throwing a blow.
 At the same time, the other arm in elbow flexion is controlling the football with a solid grip.
 There is sort of a push and a pull transpiring.
 It can also be thought about when a running back chips a defensive end before heading out into the flat for a pass reception.
 This means that on-the-field running backs will use aspects of unilateral upper-body strength while running the ball and blocking.

-Thinking about dynamic trunk control there are a few key factors.
-Athletes with really good strength in their core, their trunk, and all throughout the back.
+There are a few key factors to dynamic trunk control.
+Athletes need really good strength in their core, their trunk, and all throughout the back.
 Their erectors are strong, the gut is strong, and the athlete knows how to absorb force from real heavy cleans, controlling loads from a back squat perspective, front squat perspective, and single-leg squat perspective.
 The athlete can take their dynamic trunk control, being more rigid in the gut and back, throwing that nasty stiff-arm now has a more solid foundation to punish the tackler and make their job difficult.

 Creating tremendous tension through the core, through the abs, through the back, leads to force production for unilateral upper-body strength.
 Athletes in the weight room can perform stiff-arm lock-out dumbbell benches, alternating dumbbell benches, or push-ups to an explosive hold on one arm.
 Getting into dynamic trunk control, athletes can perform snatches, cleans, front squats, single-leg squats, and any and all various movements that lead to improved dynamic trunk control.